The desire on all sides to move forward gives Julian Assange freedom - Myhartsvilletoday.com

 In April, a lawyer in the Justice Department’s national security division broke the impasse with a clever solution: How about an American courtroom that wasn’t actually inside the continental United States?

-Assange, exhausted by five years of confinement in a London prison (where he spent 23 hours a day in his cell), quickly acknowledged that the deal was the best he had ever been offered.
-The two sides agreed on Saipan in the Northern Mariana Islands in the Pacific, 6,000 miles off the west coast of the United States and about 2,200 miles from his native Australia (Guam was a bit closer to home than Saipan).
+Assange, worn down by five years of confinement in a London prison – where he spent 23 hours a day in his cell – quickly acknowledged that the deal was the best he had been offered.
+The two sides settled on Saipan in the Northern Mariana Islands in the Pacific, 6,000 miles off the west coast of the United States and about 2,200 miles from his native Australia.

-This long, strange journey capped an even longer, stranger legal journey that began after Assange — an ambitious hacker activist who ran afoul of the U.S. political and national security establishment — was alternately celebrated and vilified for revealing state secrets in the 2010s.
+This long, strange journey ended an even longer, strange legal journey that began after Assange – an ambitious hacker activist who took on US national security and political institutions – was alternately celebrated and vilified for revealing secrets. of state in the country.
+2010s.

 These included material on US military activity in Iraq and Afghanistan, as well as confidential cables shared between diplomats.
 During the 2016 presidential campaign, WikiLeaks published thousands of emails stolen from the Democratic National Committee, leading to revelations that embarrassed the party and Hillary Clinton’s campaign.

-But the negotiations that led to Assange’s release were surprisingly amicable and efficient, with both sides acting out of a mutual desire to end a stalemate that had left Assange in limbo and the department mired in a protracted extradition fight, according to eight people familiar with the talks.
+However, the negotiations that led to Assange’s release were surprisingly amicable and efficient, because both sides acted out of a mutual desire to end a stalemate that had left Assange in limbo and the department mired in a protracted extradition fight. , according to eight people with knowledge of the conversations.

-The timing was an important catalyst.
-By late 2023, senior Justice Department officials had concluded that Assange, now 52, had already served a sentence significantly longer than many people convicted of similar crimes had served (he had been held for 62 months at the time of his conviction and his release).
+The calendar was an important catalyst.
+By late 2023, senior Justice Department officials had concluded that Assange, now 52, had already served a significantly longer sentence than many people convicted of similar crimes had served (he had been held in prison for 62 months upon release).

-Although he had been charged with 18 counts under the Espionage Act and faced up to hundreds of years in prison, Assange, had he been extradited, tried and convicted, would most likely have been sentenced to about four years if his sentences had been run concurrently, he estimated. his legal team in a court document.
+Although he had been charged with 18 counts under the Espionage Act and faced hundreds of years in prison, Mr. Assange, had he been extradited, tried and convicted, would likely have been sentenced to about four years if his sentences had been accumulated at the same time, his legal team estimated in a court filing.

-Department officials were eager to get rid of a long-running and troubled case that had made some Assange prosecutors a target for WikiLeaks supporters.
+Department officials were eager to get rid of this long-running and troubled case, which had made some Assange prosecutors a target for WikiLeaks supporters.
 A senior official said another factor in the negotiations was “Assange fatigue.”

-What’s more, some officials appointed by President Biden were never entirely comfortable with the Trump administration’s decision to charge Assange with activities that skirted the line between espionage and legitimate disclosures made in the public interest, current and former officials said. .
+Additionally, some officials appointed during Biden’s presidency were never entirely comfortable with the Trump administration’s decision to charge Assange with activities that skirted the line between espionage and legitimate disclosures made in the public interest, current and former officials said.

 A Justice Department spokeswoman had no comment.
 Attorney General Merrick B. Garland told reporters Thursday that the agreement served the “best interests” of the country.